UCR vs IRP, IFTA & 2290

 Articles in this cluster

 UCR is annual fee registration.
 IRP is apportioned plates.
 IFTA is fuel tax reporting.
-Three separate programs every interstate carrier must file — here’s the side-by-side under 49 USC §14504a.
+Three separate programs every interstate carrier must file - under three different statutes.

 FMCSA Compliance · 8 min read · Updated 2026-05-02

-Brokers and freight forwarders hold interstate operating authority and owe UCR annually — almost always at Tier 1, because UCR counts vehicles you operate under authority, not loads you move.
+Brokers and freight forwarders hold interstate operating authority and owe UCR annually — almost always at Tier 1 because UCR counts CMVs operated, not loads moved.

 FMCSA Compliance · 5 min read · Updated 2026-05-02

-The most frequent UCR errors are picking the wrong fleet tier, filing under the wrong base state, missing the December 31 deadline, and confusing UCR with other FMCSA filings.
+The most frequent UCR errors are picking the wrong fleet tier, filing under the wrong base state, missing the December 31 deadline, and confusing UCR with BOC-3, IRP, or IFTA.

 FMCSA Compliance · 6 min read · Updated 2026-05-02

-Unified Carrier Registration (UCR) is a federal program under 49 CFR Part 367 that every interstate motor carrier, broker, and forwarder must renew annually.
-Here’s what it is and who owes it.
+Unified Carrier Registration (UCR) is a federal program under 49 CFR Part 367 that every interstate motor carrier, freight broker, forwarder, and leasing company files annually.

 UCR Filing · 6 min read · Updated 2026-05-02